 And let’s just make it as explicit as we can.
 You could stir in here the Song of Solomon, where the sexual pleasures of the man and his wife are described with such remarkable graphicness, we have to blink and say: Is this the Bible?
 For example, in Song of Solomon 7:7 he says to her, “Your stature is like a palm tree, and your breasts are like its clusters.
 I say I will climb the palm tree and lay hold of its fruit.
 Oh may your breasts be like clusters of the vine, and the scent of your breath like apples.”

-Marriage portrays Jesus’s relationship with the church — including the one-flesh union in the sexual act of the marriage bed.
+Marriage portrays Jesus’s relationship with the church — including sexual intimacy.

 So that is the whole-Bible portrayal of the marriage bed that Christ and the church are being pointed to.
 So for those familiar with the Bible, not to mention the ordinary experience of married couples, we cannot escape the truth that Jesus is not ashamed to describe his relationship to the church in terms of a marriage, including its one-flesh union in the sexual act of the marriage bed.